QuestPDF/QuestPDF-Documentation/docs/api-reference/border.md

 | **BorderTop**        | Sets a border on the top side of its content.              |
 | **BorderBottom**     | Sets a border on the bottom side of its content.           |

-Each methods requires a thickness value as a parameter.
+Each method requires a thickness value as a parameter.
 Optionally, you can specify the unit value (default is `Unit.Points`).

 ```c#
 container.Border(1);